Separation vs. Divorce: What’s the Difference?

 What is the difference between a separation and a divorce?
 This is one of the most common questions we receive when clients call in to book an initial consultation.
 In Alberta, there are three grounds for divorce:

-However, if you do not file for divorce you and your spouse will remain legally married.
+However, if you do not file for divorce, you and your spouse will remain legally married.
 During a separation, there is still a legal obligation to support each other and any children of the marriage.
-If you wish to outline terms of the separation to include division of property, child support, spousal support, parenting, custody etc… you can sign a Separation Agreement.
+If you wish to outline terms of the separation to include division of property, child support, spousal support, parenting, child custody etc., you can sign a Separation Agreement.

-What Does It Mean to be Separated For A Minimum of 1-Year?
+What Does it Mean to be Separated For a Minimum of 1 Year?

 What is a Separation Agreement?

 A Separation Agreement is a binding legal document encompassing all the issues you and your spouse need to address if you continue to live separately and apart.
 A Separation Agreement does not end your marriage but merely sets out your rights and obligations as two parties living apart.

 A Separation Agreement should include information such as:

 - How you intend to divide the matrimonial property